CLUSTER SETSLOT slot <IMPORTING node-id | MIGRATING node-id | NODE node-id | STABLE>

 CLUSTER SETSLOT <slot> NODE <destination-node-id>to the source node.

 CLUSTER SETSLOT <slot> NODE <destination-node-id>to the other master nodes (optional).

 - The order of step 1 and 2 is important.
 We want the destination node to be ready to accept

 ASKredirections when the source node is configured to redirect.

-SETSLOTin the nodes not involved in the resharding, since the configuration will eventually propagate itself, however it is a good idea to do so in order to stop nodes from pointing to the wrong node for the hash slot moved as soon as possible, resulting in less redirections to find the right node.
+SETSLOTto the nodes not involved in the resharding, is not technically necessary since the configuration will eventually propagate itself.
+However, it is a good idea to do so in order to stop nodes from pointing to the wrong node for the hash slot moved as soon as possible, resulting in less redirections to find the right node.

 RESP2/RESP3 ReplySimple string reply: all the sub-commands return